4.13 — Const variables and symbolic constants

 }

 However, there are many cases where it is useful to define variables with values that can not be changed.
 For example, consider the gravity of Earth (near the surface): 9.8 meters/second2.
 This isn’t likely to change any time soon (and if it does, you’ve likely got bigger problems than learning C++).
 Defining this value as a constant helps ensure that this value isn’t accidentally changed.
-Constants also have other benefits that we’ll explore momentarily.
+Constants also have other benefits that we’ll explore in subsequent lessons.

 const double gravity { 9.8 }; // preferred use of const before type